-We combine nanotechnology and new material fabrication techniques to construct the defined biochemical and physical inputs of an ECM scaffold, and to recapitulate the key attributes of a 'niche' unit.
+We combine nanotechnology and new material fabrication techniques to construct the defined biochemical and physical inputs of an extracellular matrix (ECM) scaffold, and to recapitulate the key attributes of a cell or tissue 'niche'.
+These eco-friendly, biomimetic techniques also hold significant potentials for producing customized, affordable wearables and sensors meeting the pressing demands for circular economies.
 Our research is highly multi-disciplinary in nature, crossing fields of engineering, biology, chemistry, polymer physics and computer science.
-We aim to translate our scientific findings into exploring a new generation of tissue engineering constructs for personalised therapy, at affordable costs; and to provide new solutions for disease monitoring, drug testing, and better patient healthcare.
+We aim to translate our scientific findings into exploring a new generation of tissue engineering constructs for personalized therapy, at affordable costs; and to provide new sustainable solutions for disease monitoring, drug testing, and better patient healthcare.

 - Neural stem cell interface

 - Clinical informatics via AI, 3D printing & sensor integration

 Information on research activity and latest opportunities in the group, please visit: https://biointerface.eng.cam.ac.uk/

 - Associate Editor, ACS Applied Materials & Interfaces,